Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 .. code-block:: python

-    pipette.dispense(50, plate['B1'], rate=2.0) # dispense 50uL to plate:B1 at twice the normal rate
+    pipette.dispense(50, plate['B1'], rate=2.0) # dispense 50 µL to plate:B1 at twice the normal rate
-    pipette.dispense(50)              # dispense 50uL to current position at the normal rate
+    pipette.dispense(50)              # dispense 50 µL to current position at the normal rate

 The ``location`` parameter is either a well (like ``plate['A1']``) or a position within a well, like the return value of ``plate['A1'].bottom``.